rajghosh06-dev/Pollution-Drift-Predictor/WEEK1/README.md

 ## 🔮 Future Work

-- Refine feature selection and data cleaning in Week 2
+- Expand feature set with categorical and temporal variables
-- Train and evaluate improved regression models using SO₂ and NO₂
+- Tune hyperparameters for Random Forest and explore XGBoost
-- Log metrics and visualizations for reviewer clarity
+- Benchmark multiple models and log metrics for comparison
-- Deploy the final model via Streamlit in Week 3
+- Deploy final model via Streamlit in Week 3
 - Explore geospatial mapping and seasonal drift simulation

 ---